Medicare Supplement Plan G

 - Blood – First three pints

-- Skilled nursing care – Original Medicare benefits only cover 20 days in a nursing facility in full.
+- Skilled nursing care – without Medigap, Original Medicare only covers the first 20 days in a nursing facility in full.
 After that, you will pay a daily coinsurance upwards of $200 per day!
-Plan G protects you from this costly coinsurance.

-- Foreign Travel Exchange – Plan G pays 80% towards out-of-country medical care after a small deductible.
+- Foreign Travel Exchange – pays 80% towards out-of-country medical care after a small deductible.

 - Part B Excess Charges – Medicare can charge you up to 15% more than what is covered by Medicare.
 These are known as Excess Charges.
 Supplement Plan G is one of the few plans that cover this gap.

 What Medigap Plan G Doesn’t Cover

 Medicare Supplement plan G covers all but one financial gap within Medicare.

 Part B deductible – the standard Part B deductible in 2020 is $203.
 All Medicare beneficiaries are now required to pay this deductible, which is why Medigap Plan F and Medigap Plan C are no longer available.
 If you enroll in Medigap Plan G, this is your only out-of-pocket Medicare cost.

 * Out-of-pocket Limits – only two Medigap policies set out-of-pocket limits, Medigap Plan K and Medigap Plan L. However, because Plan G covers all but one financial gap, there’s no need to set an out-of-pocket limit.
 The maximum you’ll pay out-of-pocket is $203, which is the annual Part B deductible.

 Medigap Plan G is designed for two groups of people.